MicrosoftDocs/customer-insights/ci-docs/review-unification.md

    [!INCLUDE [m3-task-details-include](includes/m3-task-details.md)]

-When the unification process completes, the unified customer profile entity, called **Customers**, displays on the **Entities** page in the **Profiles** section.
+When the unification process completes, the unified customer profile entity, called *Customer*, displays on the **Entities** page in the **Profiles** section.
 The first successful unification run creates the unified *Customer* entity.
 All subsequent runs expand that entity.

 When needed, [make changes to the unification settings](data-unification-update.md) and rerun the unified profile.